Evidence Synthesis & Systematic Reviews in the Social Sciences

 Registering a systematic review

-Often a systematic review is registered before it is undertaken.
-This article details why and where one might do this (e.g. in addtion to registries at Cochrane and Campbell, which are restricted to systematic reviews conducted within their organizations, other registries are more open, such as PROSPERO, Research Registry, INPLASY, OSF Registries, and protocols.io).
+Systematic reviews are often registered before undertaken.
+This article details why and where to do this (e.g. in addition to registries at Cochrane and Campbell, which are restricted to systematic reviews conducted within their organizations, other registries are more open, such as PROSPERO, Research Registry, INPLASY, OSF Registries, and protocols.io).
 See this article for more info:

 Pieper, D. & Rombey, T. (2022).
 Where to prospectively register a systematic review.
 Systematic Reviews, 11(8). https://doi.org/10.1186/s13643-021-01877-1